pgailinas/videoqa-representation-comparison/docs/07_Run_Representation_VideoQA.md

 - Development mode selects a deterministic subset of unique videos independently from the training and validation splits while preserving all associated QA records.
 - This notebook performs representation-based VideoQA using precomputed representations and does not perform direct Qwen2-VL multimodal inference.
 - Prediction artifacts generated by this notebook are consumed by Notebook 08 using the same experiment-agnostic evaluation workflow as the Qwen2-VL baseline.
+- Hybrid video representations are created by concatenating normalized CLIP and autoencoder video representations when the `hybrid_clip_autoencoder` representation source is selected.